gionabbe/ovopcambo/README.md

 You need to have Apache 2.4 HTTP server, PHP v.5.6 or later with `gd` and `intl` extensions, and MySQL 5.6 or later.

-Download the sample to some directory (it can be your home dir or `/var/www/html`) and run Composer as follows:
+Download the project repository to some directory (it can be your home dir or `/var/www/html`) and run Composer as follows:

 ```
-php composer.phar install
+composer install
 ```

 The command above will install the dependencies (Zend Framework and Doctrine).